Pentagon03/TabMacro/README.md

 Ctrl + 4 : Terminate the Program

 ## Changelog
+2021/10/30, Made this.
-10/31, KeyWait Control line maked the program keep doing the 'Ctrl Down' Thing.
+2021/10/31, KeyWait Control line maked the program keep doing the 'Ctrl Down' Thing.
 Eliminated it and now works fine.